TedHusted/awake/awake.md/awake.md

 “Do you think Ally is trying to understand humor?”

 “I don’t know what to think, Elena.
+Is this a behavior change?
+Do we call Dr. Kreuk?

+“It may just be Ally mimicking human behavior.”

-Should we meet with Adrian and Ravi.”
+“I don’t know.
+Should we meet with Adrian and Ravi?”

 “I’ll set it up.”